riconaranjo/COMP-2402/README.md

 - You do this with a queue and list
   - queue stores position we are at
-    - add all adjacent nodes to queue
+    - add all unseen adjacent nodes to queue and seen list
-    - remove values when cannot to any other unseen node
-    - check if we have seen them
+    - remove value from queue
+    - go to removed value, repeat
   - list stores nodes we have seen
+    - so that seen values are not added to queue

 #### Depth-first Search